Jinam-Shah/Gigtrack/README.md

   or remove cancelled work.
 - As a **user**, I want to filter my gigs by type, client, and date range so I can find specific entries quickly.
+- As a **user**, I want to switch between grid and list view on the Gigs page so I can browse my entries in the layout that suits me.
-- As a **user**, I want a visual earnings dashboard showing monthly totals and a breakdown by gig type so I can see where my money comes from.
+- As a **user**, I want a visual earnings dashboard showing monthly totals, earnings by gig type, earnings by status, and top clients so I can see exactly where my money comes from.
+- As a **user**, I want to filter the dashboard by year, gig type, status, and top N months so I can explore specific slices of my earnings data.

 ### Sanket Kothari — Income Goals & Payout Tracking